 How Much Does it Cost to Replace a Central Air Conditioning Unit?

-Based on the band you select, it can cost anywhere from $1,100 to $1,800 to purchase a new HVAC system.
+Based on the brand and model you select, it can cost anywhere from $1,500 to $3,000 to purchase a new HVAC system.
 Keep in mind that this does not include the installation cost.

 It’s also important to note that just because a particular brand costs more does not necessarily mean that it gives you the best value for your money.
 It’s important to do your research on the various brands on the market to make sure that you are getting your money’s worth.